 Leave aside the radioactive waste littered over Kazakhstan, the open-cast mining, the oil spills and the ruinous industrial practices which caused choking air pollution, poisoned rivers and killed lakes.
 Let us focus on agriculture.
 One can see why Marx argued that what is needed for rational agriculture is either the "small farmer living by his own labour or the control of associated producers".29 Expropriating the peasants through forced collectivisation in the late 1920s and early 1930s caused agricultural production to crash.
-The cities went hungry.
-The countryside starved.
-Millions died.
+The grow fruit and vegetables for their own consumption and for sale in special, private, markets established in the towns and cities.
+Despite lacking machinery, productivity on the individual plots was far higher than on the kolkhozi and sovkhozi.